hackcat/modsecurity-docker/README.md

 # WAF based on ModSecurity

-Please use "3.0.2" tag on "fareoffice/modsecurity" image: "fareoffice/modsecurity:3.0.2"
+Please use "v3-nginx-crs-3.0.2" tag on "fareoffice/modsecurity" image: "fareoffice/modsecurity:v3-nginx-crs-3.0.2"
+This contains modsecurity v3 and Core Rule Set (CRS) 3.0.2 and runs on Nginx.
 We shall keep image versioned according to version of Core Rule Set (CRS) it includes.

 ## Bootstrap